Hippoom/food2go/how-to-write-persistence-tests.md

 }
 </pre>

 But this is far from perfect.
 Hibernate and some other orm framework doesn't send SQL to the database until the transaction is committed, so your assert code runs against uncommitted data.
-Personally, I don't like this style, it makes me feel unsafe because some constaints could only be checked by the database itself(length, unqiue etc).
+Personally, I don't like this style, it makes me feel unsafe because some constaints could only be checked by the database itself(length, uniqueness etc).
 So what we need is a mechanism could commit a transaction before the assert code.
 Fortunately, spring framework provides us TransactionTemplate.

 <pre>
 @RunWith(SpringJUnit4ClassRunner.class)